SCLW/Circuitry-Based-Sound/readme.md

 Since the crackle box doesn't rely on a precise operation but on randomness, standard transistors can be used.
 Both schematics presented here omit the push-pull speaker driver using two complementary pairs of transistors.
-Substituting the obsolete LM709 with discrete components, specifically transistors and resistors, brings and equivalent crackle circuit into being.
+Substituting the obsolete LM709 with discrete components, specifically transistors and resistors, brings an equivalent crackle circuit into being.

 ![Crackle_Circuit_Prototype](https://github.com/SCLW/Circuitry-Based-Sound/blob/master/img/Crackle_Board.jpg)
 *Crackle board*